facebookresearch/vizseq/website/docs/features/ipynb_api.md

 - **`page_no`: int = 1**: Page number.
 Default to `1`.
 - **`sorting`: VizSeqSortingType = VizSeqSortingType.original**
 - **`need_g_translate`: bool = False**:
 To show Google Translate results or not.
 Default to `False`.
+- **`disable_alignment`: bool = False**:
+Not to show source-reference and reference-hypothesis alignments for rendering speedup.
+Default to `False`.

 ### `view_n_grams()`
 Showing the n-grams (n=1,2,3,4) in the input data (sources, references, etc.).